Understanding your business model and how to deliver the highest level of value to your customers.

 You’re backlogged with new orders and returns:

 If you’re currently sitting on a list of backlogged orders or unable to handle inbound returns, congratulations!
 You’ve developed an engaged market that wants to interact with your business, but you’re probably not in the business of running a warehouse and return center.
-By evaluating your industry and average return rate, you can find a fulfillment partner to make your customer interactions exceed expectations, gaining customer loyalty while saving money on your logistical operations.
+By evaluating your industry and average return rate, you can find an order fulfillment partner to make your customer interactions exceed expectations, gaining customer loyalty while saving money on your logistical operations.

 Your business is growing or about to scale: